 #8 You Have a Teenage Driver

-While it is indeed an exciting and sometimes scary time for parents when a teenager gets her license and begins to drive; it is also a time when your pocketbook can take a huge hit.
-Adding a teenager driver to your policy can make your insurance premium go up hundreds of dollars per month.
+While it is indeed an exciting–and sometimes scary–time for parents when a teenager gets their license and begins to drive, it is also a time when your pocketbook can take a huge hit.
+Adding a teenager driver to your policy can make your insurance premium go up hundreds of dollars.
 Why is this?
-Insurance studies show that teenage drivers are involved in more accidents than older drivers and lack the skills and experience to drive safely.
+Studies show that teenage drivers are more likely to cause accidents than older drivers, especially within their first month.
 Try to offset the increased premium by looking for insurance companies that offer teenage driver discounts and offer credit for driver’s safety training.

 #9 You Are Not Bundling

-You could be losing out on discounts offered by auto insurers if you are not insuring multiple lines of coverage or “bundling” through the same company.
-This includes insuring multiple lines of coverage through the same insurance company such as homeowners, renters and auto insurance.
-Through GEICO’s customer loyalty discount, auto insurance customers can receive a discount of up to 25%.
+You could be losing out on discounts offered by auto insurers if you are not insuring multiple lines of coverage, or “bundling,” through the same company.
+This includes homeowners, renters and auto insurance.
+For example, you could save an average of 16% in 2020 if you bundled your home and auto insurance.

 #10 You Are Not a College Graduate

-This may seem unfair but some auto insurance companies will charge you higher rates if you did not graduate from college.
-A report from the Florida Insurance Commissioner suggests that professionals with degrees are being offered preferred auto policy rates.
-This includes such occupations as physicians, architects, attorneys and several others.
-A Consumer Federation of America report backed up these conclusions showing the major auto insurers are charging higher rates to drivers who have less than a college degree and who hold blue collar jobs such as factory workers.
-In some instances, the study shows this increase in premium was as much as 45 percent.
+This may seem unfair, but some auto insurance companies may charge you higher rates if you did not graduate from college.
+A 2007 report from the Florida Insurance Commissioner found that professionals with degrees are being offered preferred auto policy rates.

 You won’t always know if an auto insurer is considering your education level as a factor in rating your auto insurance premium.
-However, a good indication of this is questions on the auto insurance application that ask how many years of secondary education you have and whether or not you have a college degree.
+However, a good indication of this is if the auto insurance application asks how many years of secondary education you have and whether or not you have a college degree.